divilla/ethproxy/README.md

 ## Project Layout

-The starter kit uses the following project layout:
+The following is the project layout:

 ```
 .